NFL 100th Anniversary All-Time Team

 The National Football League 100th Anniversary All-Time Team was voted on by a panel consisting of media members, former players and league personnel in 2019 to honor the greatest players of the first 100 years of the National Football League (NFL).

-Tom Brady, Larry Fitzgerald, and Adam Vinatieri were the only active players when the team was revealed, while Bill Belichick was the only active head coach to be selected.
-Tom Brady was the last active player after his retirement following the 2022 NFL season.
-Johnny Unitas, Jim Brown, Gale Sayers, Don Hutson, Chuck Bednarik, Gino Marchetti, and Dick "Night Train" Lane are also part of the NFL 50th Anniversary All-Time Team and the NFL 75th Anniversary All-Time Team.
+When the team was announced, members Tom Brady, Larry Fitzgerald, and Adam Vinatieri were the only active players and Bill Belichick the only active head coach.
+It also included Rob Gronkowski, who was retired in 2019, but returned to NFL play in 2020 and 2021.
+Brady was the sole remaining active player when he retired after the 2022 NFL season.
+Johnny Unitas, Jim Brown, Gale Sayers, Don Hutson, Gino Marchetti, and Dick "Night Train" Lane are also part of the NFL 50th Anniversary All-Time Team and the NFL 75th Anniversary All-Time Team.
+Chuck Bednarik is on the 50th and 100th Anniversary teams and the 75th Anniversary Two Way Team.

-Selection process
+Selection

-The team was chosen by a panel of 26 voters made up of coaches, team and front office executives, former players and members of the media between April and June 2018.
-New England Patriots head coach Bill Belichick and Pro Football Hall of Fame head coach and former color commentator John Madden were also two of the voters and were in charge of looking over film and issuing a report to the committee on players in the early years of the league.
+The team was chosen by a panel of 26 voters—coaches, team and front office executives, former players and members of the media—between April and June 2018.
+New England Patriots head coach Bill Belichick and Pro Football Hall of Fame head coach and former color commentator John Madden, both voters, were in charge of looking over film and issuing a report to the committee on players in the early years of the league.
 There was a vote to trim the list to 160 in mid-May 2018, after considering the "Golden Era" players recommended by Belichick and Madden.
 Another debate was held in May with the final votes due on June 15, 2018.

 Players were selected at each position group, and were voted in no order.
 There were 10 quarterbacks, 12 running backs, 10 wide receivers, 5 tight ends, 7 tackles, 7 guards, 4 centers, 7 defensive ends, 7 defensive tackles, 6 outside linebackers, 6 middle/inside linebackers, 7 cornerbacks, 6 safeties, 2 kickers, 2 punters, 2 kick/punt returners, and 10 coaches selected to the team.
 No long snappers were selected.

 The roster was unveiled over six weeks on NFL Network by host Rich Eisen alongside Cris Collinsworth from NBC Sports and Belichick.